yashatgit/fitbit-analyzer/README.md

 The Data grabber creates an excel based database and dumps the data from the fitbit servers using an oAuth layer.
 ![](data/ss/data_grabber.png)
+This is a sample screenshot of a typical data grab session.

 The Jupyter notebook serves a playground to apply data science on top of this database and extracts some interesting insights.